outlandishideas/kasia/README.md

 }
 ```

-## Connect a Component
+## Usage

 Things to keep in mind:

 - A component will make a request for data 1) when it mounts and 2) if its props change.
+For `connectWpPost` a change
+in props will trigger Kasia to try and find entity data for the new identifier in the store.
+If it is found, no request
+is made.
 - Content data should be parsed before being rendered as it may contain encoded HTML entities.
 - In arbitrary queries with `connectWpQuery`, we suggest that you always call the `embed` method on the
 query chain, otherwise embedded content data will be omitted from the response.